38th Annual Conference Offers High Quality Information and Resources

 “I really enjoyed hearing info on this topic from the parent perspective.
 Thank you to the presenters for being willing to share their experiences about such a sensitive topic.”

-The conference does not end here.
-Attendees can continue to browse the library of recorded workshops, remain engaged on the community boards, participate in our contest, and visit exhibit booths with on-demand access until January 14, 2021.
+Attendees had the opportunity to continue to browse the library of recorded workshops, remain engaged on the community boards, participate in our contest, and visit exhibit booths with on-demand access through January 14, 2021.

 Registration remains open for those wishing to gain access to our top-notch conference, earn CEs and explore the virtual platform to connect with others.